-We will never know for certain whether fears of a severe financial disruption would have been realized had LTCM been allowed to fail.
+would have been realized had LTCM been allowed to fail.
 We can, however, examine how the MinMaSS framework could have been used to assess whether financial markets would have suffered from an episode of instability had LTCM been forced to liquidate.
 We shall find that the instability might have occurred in at least a few of the markets in which Long-Term played.

-5.1 Stability of LTCM's Markets
+4.1 Stability of LTCM's Markets

-We now examine LTCM's impact on the stability of the global equity markets, global equity volatility markets, US bank funding markets and US Treasury markets in the late summer of 1998.16 The bank funding markets and the equity markets are two of the most economically significant and transparent markets in which LTCM operated, and accounted for a significant portion of the fund's risk.
-Furthermore, the bank funding market is of particular systemic importance since a dysfunctional bank funding market may cause contagious bank failures.17
+We now examine LTCM's impact on the stability of global equity markets, global equity volatility markets, US bank funding markets and US Treasury markets in the late summer of 1998.15 Bank funding and equity markets are two of the most economically significant and transparent markets in which LTCM operated, and accounted for a significant portion of the fund's risk.
+Furthermore, the bank funding market is of particular systemic importance since a dysfunctional bank funding market may cause contagious bank failures.16